pubkey/rxdb/docs-src/rx-storage-worker.md

 With the worker plugin, you can put the `RxStorage` of your database inside of a WebWorker (in browsers) or a Worker Thread (in node.js).
 By doing so, you can take CPU load from the main process and move it into the worker's process which can improve the perceived performance of your application.
 RxDB uses [threads.js](https://github.com/andywer/threads.js/) to create the Worker process an to communicate with it.

-**NOTICE:** In browsers, it is recommened to use the [Shared Worker RxStorage](./rx-storage-shared-worker.md) instead because it has better performance benefits.
+**NOTICE:** In browsers, it is recommended to use the [Shared Worker RxStorage](./rx-storage-shared-worker.md) instead because it has better performance benefits.

 ## On the worker process